Buyck family: Painting

+Commerce

+Textile

+Carolus De Buyck had a cotton weavery in the Augustijnenklooster, together with his father-in-law Gerardus Vanderwaerden, owning a cotton printing house on Sint-Margrietstraat, in Ghent, Belgium.

+In a list draw in 1807 containing the 100 most wealthy citizens of Ghent contained 16 weavers, highlighting the importance in the 19th century.

+Printing

+In the same Flemish city of Ghent the family owned a printing company at the turn of the 20th century.

 Architecture

 The family is known to have bequeathed the Belgium architectural landscape, dating back to 18th century.

 Neorenaissance

 It was Jean-François Buyck (1761–1836), which worked in the United Kingdom of the Netherlands as a supervisor of bridges, roads and watercourses, in the administration of the Rijkswaterstaat.

 From 1831 until 1841 his son Pierre Buyck was employed by the city of Bruges, under the direction of city architect Jean-Brunon Rudd.
 He also became a teacher at the Bruges academy.

 In 1842, Pierre Buyck succeeded Jean-Augustin Van Caneghem, as he was appointed provincial architect in West Flanders, responsible for the districts of Bruges, Ostend, Veurne and Diksmuide.
 The 1876-built castle, intended as a countryside family residence, is now classified as architectural heritage in Flanders.

 It was his son René Buyck that succeeded him in architecture, building numerous projects for the Flemish authorities.
-He is recognised for his neo-gothic and neo-romantic style.
+He is recognized for his Neo-gothic and Neo-romantic style.
 He is known to have designed the largest state administrative building at time in Zeebrugge, built in 1914.